kevinnayar/kevinnayardotcom/content/info/contact.md

 title: 'Contact'
 ---

-## Get in touch
+## Let’s chat!

-From time to time, I consult on large-scale fullstack Typescript codebases, especially ones using **Node.js** and **React**.
-If you'd like to work with me, give me a shout.
-I'm based out of the lovely city of Austin, Texas.
+I sometimes consult on large-scale TypeScript projects, so if that sounds like something you need help with, feel free to reach out!
+I’m based in Austin, Texas, and always happy to connect.

 - [Email](mailto:a2V2aW4ubmF5YXJAZ21haWwuY29t)
 - [Github](http://github.com/kevinnayar)